zdl0320/Zhang-2017/README.md

 code, please read the attached M file and as well as the called functions.
 For the mathematical formulas and parameters of the models, please have a look at the paper.

-For more information about this code and if you have any enquiries or advices, please do not hesitate to contact us.
+For more information about this code and if you have any queries or advices, please do not hesitate to contact us.
 Email: zhangdl14@mails.jlu.edu.cn ; zhangdailei@hotmail.com